 'Huge amount' of antibiotics at salmon farm concerning, say Greens, expert

-- ▪The Tasmanian EPA reported over 2.7 tonnes of florfenicol used at the Zuidpool lease between November and December, a quantity described as 'huge' by experts.
+- ▪The Tasmanian Environment Protection Authority reported over 2.7 tonnes of florfenicol used at the Zuidpool lease in two months.

-- ▪Traces of florfenicol were detected in wild shellfish over 10 kilometres away, leading to the revocation of the permit for its use.
+- ▪Florfenicol was detected in wild shellfish more than 10 kilometres away, leading to the revocation of its use permit.

 Opening excerpt (first ~120 words) tap to expand

-Amount of antibiotic florfenicol used at Tasmanian salmon farm lease concerning, say Greens, expertBy state political reporter Lucy MacDonald and Alexandra HumphriesTopic:Fishing and Aquaculture Industry14m ago14 minutes agoTue 28 Apr 2026 at 7:21pmThe public has yet to be told how much of the antibiotic florfenicol has been used by Tasmania's salmon industry.
-(Huon)In short:The Tasmanian Environment Protection Authority says more than 2.7 tonnes of the antibiotic florfenicol were used at one salmon farm lease in just two months, an amount one expert says is a "huge amount".Information on how much of the antibiotic has entered public waterways from the eight other salmon leases has not been released to the public, despite assurances that it would be.What's next?Following the permit to use…
+Amount of antibiotic florfenicol used at Tasmanian salmon farm lease concerning, say Greens, expertBy state political reporter Lucy MacDonald and Alexandra HumphriesTopic:Fishing and Aquaculture IndustryWed 29 Apr 2026 at 5:21amWed 29 Apr 2026 at 5:21amWed 29 Apr 2026 at 5:21amThe public has yet to be told how much of the antibiotic florfenicol has been used by Tasmania's salmon industry.
+(Huon)In short:The Tasmanian Environment Protection Authority says more than 2.7 tonnes of the antibiotic florfenicol were used at one salmon farm lease in just two months, an amount one expert says is a "huge amount".Information on how much of the antibiotic has entered public waterways from the eight other salmon leases has not been released to the public, despite assurances that it would be.What's…

 Excerpt limited to ~120 words for fair-use compliance.
 The full article is at Net.